cakephp/docs/en/appendices/5-1-migration-guide.rst

   keys will have new group prefix hashes generated which will cause cache misses.
 Consider an incremental deploy to avoid operating on an entirely cold cache.
+- ``FormHelper::getFormProtector()`` now returns ``null`` in addition to its previous types.
+This allows dynamic view code to run with fewer errors and shouldn't impact most applications.

 Deprecations
 ============